TrainerProjectF13X/trainer_web_app/README.md

 ##Start the virtual Env

-1.In order to do so run the following command:
+1. Configure the virtual environment

   *$sudo virtualenv -p [path to python3.4.x] [path to cloned repo]*

   Eg. sudo virtualenv -p python3 .

-2. Now change your directory into the cloned repository.
+2. Now change your directory into the cloned repository and activate the virtual environment

-Now in order to run this project for the first time type into the command line the following:

   *$source bin/activate*

-3. Running this command should have changed your terminal prompt, and you should now be in the virtual enviroment.

-Now run the following, still in the same directory.
+3. you should obsever in are in a virtual environment, install all dependencies via following command

-* $pip install -r requirements.txt *
+  *$pip install -r requirements.txt*

 4. Migrate the database
-  *$python manage.py makemigrations
+  *$python manage.py makemigrations*
-  *$python manage.py migrate
+  *$python manage.py migrate*

 5. runserver